top of page

 Managing Equity Compensations: Tax and Risk Implications

 Risk comes largely in the form of having much of your investable wealth tied to the shares of one company, especially since that company is your employer who is also responsible for your salary.
 According to JP Morgan research covering the period 1980-2020 (JPM Research), over 40% of all stocks in the Russell 3000 U.S. Stock Index suffered a drawdown of at least 70% from which the stock never recovered (“catastrophic loss”).
 In addition, 42% of all stocks had negative absolute returns and 66% underperformed the overall market.
 The Technology sector exhibited the worst statistics as 54% had negative absolute returns, 59% suffered a “catastrophic loss”, and 73% underperformed the overall market.
-Diversifying your stock holdings away from your equity compensation can help mitigate long-term loss of capital and improve your chances of achieving successful investment outcomes.
+Diversifying your stock holdings away from your equity compensation can help mitigate long-term loss of capital, narrow the range of potential portfolio outcomes, and improve your chances of achieving investment success.

 On the tax side, it is important to understand the implications of RSU vesting and option exercising.
-When you are forced to pay taxes regardless of your subsequent actions, it can be wise to sell shares.
-For instance, since RSUs are taxed when they vest, selling soon after vesting allows you to diversify your holdings without triggering much of an incremental tax liability.
-A downside scenario that should be avoided involves not selling RSUs, owing tax on the vesting value, and watching the stock suffer a large drawdown.
-In that scenario, the employee then owes tax on the vesting value but is now holding the shares at a much lower value.
+When you are forced to pay taxes regardless of your subsequent actions, it can be wise to sell some shares.
+For instance, since RSUs are taxed when they vest, selling soon after vesting allows you to withhold cash for taxes and diversify your holdings without triggering much of an incremental tax liability.
+A downside scenario that should be avoided involves not selling RSUs to cover your tax liability, owing tax on the vested value, and watching the stock suffer a large drawdown.
+In that scenario, the employee then owes tax on the vested value but is now holding the shares at a much lower value.

-Managing and developing a plan for your equity compensation is a complicated task.
-Working with a financial advisor and tax professional can take some of the burden off your shoulders and help you to achieve positive tax-efficient investment outcomes.
+Working with a financial advisor and tax professional can take some of the burden off your shoulders and help you to achieve successful, tax-efficient investment outcomes.
 If you are dealing with equity compensation and feel that you could use a helping hand, feel free to reach out to us at 1620 Investment Advisors to learn about how we advise our clients on such matters.

 508-830-4778